SUP or Board Up Paddle is regarded as one of the fastest-growing hobbies in the world.

 One thing to keep in mind is that it is important to get the amount of air drive.
 If the inflatable SOUP does not have enough air, the parts are upright, often bent.

-Taking the time to inflate the board properly can make or break the way of behavior in the water.
+Taking the time to inflate the board properly can make or break the water’s way of behavior.